isaac-fu/jlox-proj/README.md

 # jlox Interpreter

 A tree-walk interpreter for the Lox programming language, implemented in Java.
-This project follows the architecture introduced in *Crafting Interpreters* and implements the complete object-oriented language, including lexical scoping, closures, classes, inheritance, `this`, and `super`.
+This project follows the architecture introduced in *Crafting Interpreters* and extends the language with mutable list and map collections.
+It implements lexical scoping, closures, classes, inheritance, `this`, `super`, collection literals, and indexed access.

 ## Features